ccd2796/python-blpapi/README.md

 # python-blpapi

 Simple wrapper for blpapi library to Pandas.
-Resembles BDH, BDP and BDS Bloomberg-Excel functions.
+Resembles BDH, BDP and BDS Bloomberg-Excel functions for historical data.
 Can only be used in a logged Bloomberg Terminal.
 Requires blpapi.

 ```python
 #To install blpapi, run in cmd